csiro-data-school/python/_episodes/02-python-values-types.md

 teaching: 15
 exercises: 10
 questions:
-- "What are data types?"
 - "What are the basic single-valued data types in Python?"
+- "What are variables?"
 - "What is one way to store a list of values?"
-- "What are variables?"

 objectives:
 - "Explain key differences between integers and floating point numbers."
 - "Explain key differences between numbers and character strings."